skiggety/skiggety-utils/README.md

 # skiggety-utils

 My collection of convenience scripts and configuration.
-Basically I checkout this git repo on a new computer and run start to get everything the way I like it, including 3rd-party programs and my own stuff.
+Basically I checkout this git repo on a new computer and run './start' to get everything the way I like it, including 3rd-party programs and my own stuff.
 I expect to use this as a spawning ground for other projects that will move on to their own repos.

 ## How to get started: